Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2017-09-21-wikipedia-traffic-competition.md

 ---
 layout: post
 title: WTF - Wikipedia Traffic Forecasting
 tldr: I participated in my first Kaggle competition, the Web Traffic Time Series Forecasting competition, where I attempted to predict daily visits to Wikipedia pages for the next 2 months.
+I'm currently at 74th out of 1095.
 It occupied more time and I got worse results than what I expected.
 Overall it was a fun way to learn quite a few new things.
 ---

 ## __TL;DR__

 I participated in my first [Kaggle](https://www.kaggle.com/) competition, the [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting/) competition, where I attempted to predict daily visits to Wikipedia pages 2 months in advance.
+I'm currently at 74th out of 1095.
 It occupied more time and I got worse results than what I expected.
 Overall it was a fun way to learn quite a few new things.

 ---------